debug45/PermissionWizard/README.md

 Permission.health.writingUsageDescriptionPlistKey // NSHealthShareUsageDescription
 ```

-If you request access to some permission using plain system API but forget to edit your `Info.plist` the app will crash.
+If you request access to some permission using default system API but forget to edit your `Info.plist`, the app will crash.
 However with **PermissionWizard** the crash will not occur — you will just see an informative warning in the debugger log.

 ### Thread Management

-In some cases the plain system permissions API may return results in a different dispatch queues than the one you requested from.
-Instead of risking a crash and using `DispatchQueue.main.async` you can ask **PermissionWizard** to always invoke completion blocks in a convenient queue:
+In some cases default system API may return a result in a different dispatch queue.
+Instead of risking a crash and using `DispatchQueue.main.async`, you can ask **PermissionWizard** to always invoke completion blocks in a preferred queue:

 ```swift
 Permission.preferredQueue = .main // Default setting